Boat and PWC Licence

 Applying for the licence

 You can apply for your licence by attending a Roads and Maritime Service NSW Service Centre in person or by mailing the required documentation to the address detailed on the Licence Aplication Form.
-Once payment of the licence are received and processed by Roads and Maritime you will be issued with the licence.
+Once payment of the licence is received by Roads and Maritime you will be issued with the licence.